zoldax/qradarHealth/README.md

-# QRadar Metrics Fetcher
+# QRadar Metrics Fetcher (QRadarHealth)

 This Python script fetches and displays metrics from the QRadar API endpoint `/api/health/metrics/qradar_metrics`.
 It connects to a QRadar instance, retrieves health metrics, and optionally filters them based on a provided MBean name.
-This script is a draft designed to retrieve additional metric information via the API for monitoring purposes, complementing the data available through SNMP
+This script is a draft designed to retrieve additional metric information via the API for monitoring purposes, complementing the data available through SNMP.

 ## Features